 Previous Finzi Scholarships have been project based and aimed at expanding horizons, giving opportunities and the inspiration to widen experiences in the musical world.

 Proposals have had a musical foundation: projects might show a creative initiative or could involve some practical experience, education or research, perhaps even giving a personal change of direction.

 Finzi Scholarships have not been awarded for attendance at courses, for the support of academic degree courses, nor for the provision of student grants.

 The Trust has not usually made a further award to an individual who has previously been awarded either a Finzi Scholarship or a Churchill Finzi Fellowship.

-Administered by the Finzi Charitable Trust and first awarded in 2005, the Finzi Scholarships seek to recognise and perpetuate the philosophical, creative and enabling breadth of vision of the English composer Gerald Finzi (1901-56) and his wife, the artist and poet Joy (1907-91), who throughout their lives provided unstinting support and encouragement to artists, writers and musicians of all ages and levels of accomplishment.
+Administered by the Finzi Charitable Trust and first awarded in 2005, the Finzi Scholarships have sought to recognise and perpetuate the philosophical, creative and enabling breadth of vision of the English composer Gerald Finzi (1901-56) and his wife, the artist and poet Joy (1907-91), who throughout their lives provided unstinting support and encouragement to artists, writers and musicians of all ages and levels of accomplishment.

 Individuals are entirely responsible for their project, its planning, administration and the way in which it is undertaken.
 The Trust does not assume any responsibility for anything that might arise in the course of the Scholarship or the participants' activities.
-The Scholarship will include, where applicable the reasonable cost of insurance which successful applicants must take out to cover all relevant risks.
+The Scholarships include, where applicable the reasonable cost of insurance which successful applicants must take out to cover all relevant risks.

-Scholarships awarded in recent years have covered studies in Canada, Estonia, Finland, France, Germany, India, Ireland, Italy, South America, Sweden, the UK and the USA.
+Scholarships awarded in recent years have covered studies in Antarctica, Canada, Estonia, Finland, France, Germany, India, Ireland, Italy, South America, Sweden, the UK and the USA.